Use the word "to" instead of "from" in backtrace

 was due to a single letter typo.
 That is also a reason why perhaps

 bottom-error reporting may seem more convenient, for quick results.

 But again, sorry - I digress.

-Updated by sawa (Tsuyoshi Sawada) about 1 month ago
+Updated by sawa (Tsuyoshi Sawada) 4 months ago

 matz (Yukihiro Matsumoto) wrote in #note-8: